arcilli/investsuite-api-docs/docs/concepts/transactions.md

     If the portfolio should be optimized ahead of the settlement of the transactions, update the transaction with the `EXECUTED` status.

 !!! info "Order costs and fees"
-    This example also shows the introduction of the transaction fee and the the tax associated with the order.
+    This example also shows the introduction of the transaction fee and the tax associated with the order.

     For costs and charges that are *not* associated with the transaction (eg. monthly fee) see the [Costs and Charges Transaction](#4-costs-and-charges).